-'''

-class pybamm.
-Time
+class pybamm.Time

 A node in the expression tree representing time

 Extends: Symbol

-new_copy()
+new copy()

-See pybamm.Symbol.new_copy().
+See pybamm.
+Symbol.new_copy().

 class pybamm.
 SpatialVariable (name, domain=None, auxiliary_domains=None, coord_sys=None)

 A node in the expression tree representing a spatial variable

 Parameters

 • name (str) - name of the node (e.g. "x", "y", "z", "r", "x_n", "x_s", "x_p", "r_n", "r_p")

 • domain (iterable of str) - list of domains that this variable is valid over (e.g.

 "cartesian", "spherical polar")

 • Extends -

-new_copy()
+new copy()

 See pybamm.
 Symbol.new_copy().

 pybamm.t = the independent variable time

 A node in the expression tree representing time

 Extends: Symbol

-1.1.5 Scalar
+3.1.5 Scalar

-class pybamm.Scalar (value, name=None, domain=[])
+class pybamm.Scalar(value, name=None, domain=[])

 A node in the expression tree representing a scalar value

 Extends: Symbol

 Parameters

 • value (numeric) - the value returned by the node when evaluated

 • name (str, optional) - the name of the node.
 Defaulted to str(value) if not

 provided

 • domain (iterable of str, optional) - list of domains the parameter is valid

 over, defaults to empty list

 new_copy()

-See pybamm.
-Symbol.new_copy().
+See pybamm.Symbol.new_copy().

 set_id()

 See pybamm.
 Symbol. set_id().

-value

 the value returned by the node when evaluated

-1.1.6 Matrix

-auxiliary domains=None,
+3.1.6 Array

+domain=None.

-class pybamm.Matrix(entries,
+class pybamm.Array (entries,

 name=None,

-domain=None,
+auxiliary_domains=None,

 en-

-tries string=None)

-node in the expression tree that holds a matrix type (e.g. numpy.array)

-Extends: Array

 '''